tomreinert/minimal-11ty-tailwind-starter/README.md

 ## How To: Navigation

+The top navigation is the only *feature* in this starter.
+It lives in `/src/_includes/components/navigation.njk`.
+It looks for the eleventyNavigation object in pages and adds them to the navigation bar.
+It also checks whether the sites url is in the current url and highlight the navigation item accordingly.

 ### Adding links to the navigation
 Add the `eleventyNavigation` object to any page and it will appear in the navigation.
 Optionally set the order of your items.